 Are fireproof safes also waterproof?

 Most quality fireproof safes are at least water-resistant.
-SentrySafe's larger document safes (B005P12C5A and B00GE57DFK) are dual-rated fire and water.
+SentrySafe's larger document safes (the SFW123 digital keypad safe and the fireproof and waterproof doc box) are dual-rated fire and water.
 Document bags and accordion organizers are typically water-resistant but not submersion-proof.

 Do I need a fireproof safe or just a fireproof document bag?